flbarfield/Revised_Projects/README.md

 Tourist_page - Complete!
 Made this to show that I could do a minimalistic site with some animated functionality.

-Home_improvement_page - Mostly complete.
-Unsure if I'll finish this one as it was my first attempt at injecting Javascript into a static page from scratch.
-If I were to do this again I probably would have approached things differently.
-Mouse-over text for images flick over while inside of the div.
-Right nav is misplaced.
-Needs a cache to improve image load time.
+Home_improvement_page - Now complete.
+This was my first attempt at adding javascript to a page so if I were to do it again, I would have approuched a few things differently If I were to do this again.
+Also would have made a cache for the larger images to improve load time.